bollewolle/pyqrfactorydiscogs/README.md

    - Enter your Discogs API Consumer Key and Consumer Secret
    - Click "Authenticate" to generate OAuth token and secret
+   - If `.env` file exists with valid credentials, auto-authentication occurs

 2. **Folder Selection**